How to Secure a New Build with a 5% Deposit

 Before diving into finance options, it's important to understand what qualifies as a new build in the eyes of lenders and government schemes.

-You can browse a selection of options on our New Build Developments Auckland page.
+You can browse a selection of options on our New Builds page featuring properties across Auckland and New Zealand.

 Why New Builds Are More Accessible for Low Deposit Buyers